Legend-of-Dragoon-Modding/Severed-Chains/README.md

 - R1 - E
 - R2 - 3
 - R3 - C
-- F12 - open debug tools (developer feature - can easily cause crashes)
+- F12 - open debug tools (developer features - can easily cause crashes)

-To use a controller
+To set up a controller:
-1) Have it connected
+1) Connect your controller (before or after starting the game)
 2) Press F9
-3) Press any buttons on the controller you want to use
+3) Press any button on the controller you want to use

-**NOTE**: You do NOT need to simulate an Xbox controller.
-You don't have to do anything extra to get a controller working unless it's not found in the controller database.
-There is a known issue with having your controller hidden and using DS4windows at the same time.
-So just unhide your controller and close DS4windows.
+**NOTE**: There are known issues with using DS4windows, and possibly other controller emulators.
+Severed Chains supports 1800+ controllers out of the box so it's very likely you can just plug in your controller, set it up, and play.
+If you find a controller that isn't in our controller database, please contact us and we'll work with you to get it added.
+If you do use DS4windows, make sure your controller isn't hidden and close DS4windows.

 ### Copyright Information